 3. Garlic broth

 Garlic is naturally antibacterial and antiviral.
 Make a garlic broth to help fight unwanted colds.
 Sauté 4 chopped garlic cloves in a pan with a little oil.
 Add 330ml organic beef bone broth.
 Gently simmer for 20 minutes, pour into a mug or flask and enjoy.

 Green tea is antioxidant, anti-microbial and anti-inflammatory (particularly useful for an irritated, inflamed nose).
 The key is to use slighter cooler water.
 Stop the kettle just before it boils, wait a minute, then add to green tea.
 Hold the steaming cup under your nose to help to clear your airways.
 Try our organic Sencha green tea.

 This fermented tea drink is brimming with natural probiotics, which can reduce the severity of cold symptoms.
 This flavour is a particularly good choice because ginger has been found to ease headaches and soothe a nauseous stomach.
 Drink cold, as heating can harm the probiotics.
 Try: Ginger Organic Kombucha from JARR Kombucha or make your own with this easy guide.

 6. Chicken soup

 Every single one of your immune cells is made using protein, so it’s essential that you get enough of this macro-nutrient when you’re fighting a virus.
 Helpfully, one chicken breast contains roughly half of your recommended daily protein intake.
-To make a quick yet comforting soup, bring 500ml of chicken stock to the boil.
+To make a quick yet comforting soup, bring 500ml of grass-fed organic chicken stock to the boil.
 Add 1 chopped carrot, 1 chopped celery stick, 1 chopped onion and 1 crushed garlic clove.
 Add a sliced chicken breast and simmer for 20 minutes.
 Pour into your mug or soup flask and enjoy.

 Keen to keep healthy this year?
 Fermented foods might be just the place to start.